Tomato Basil Bread (Bread Machine Dough + Oven Bake)

 • Turn the oven back to (180˚C)350 °F. Bake the bread for 30-35 minutes or until the internal temperature reaches (90-93˚C)195-200 °F

-• Remove from the oven but let the bread sit in the pan for 15 minutes.
-Remove the loaf from the pan and allow it to cool on a rack for another 45 minutes before cutting.
+• Cool & Serve: Remove from the oven.
+Let rest in the pan for 15 minutes, then cool on a wire rack for at least 45 minutes before slicing.
 Slicing into the bread too quickly may result in a gummy loaf and unappetizing squishing.

 Notes